rfo909/CFT/doc/Doc.md

-For best result on Windows, it is recommended to use "Windows Terminal", as it understands the ANSI escape sequences directly.
+For best result on Windows, it is recommended to use "Windows Terminal", as it understands the ANSI escape sequences directly, if that is desired.

-Alternatively, if using a CMD or PowerShell window, disable Curses by running Curses:Disable once.
-The decision is then stored in the local database.
+The Curses library contains functions for generating escape codes.
+By default, the Curses library is disabled.
+To enable, run Curses:Enable(true) once, storing a value in the CFT database, which is local to very install.

 # Functionality